 - Aluminum Oxide Stripping Guides w/Ceramic Inserts

-The Redington Predator fly rod is a fast-action fishing rod designed for exceptional performance in both saltwater and freshwater.
-Redington cites this new model to be the ultimate rod for aggressive-fighting fish, big flies, and heavy lines.
+The Redington Predator is a fast-action fly rod engineered for exceptional performance in both saltwater and freshwater environments.
+Redington touts this latest model as the ultimate weapon for aggressive-fighting fish, big flies, and heavy lines.